wp-plugins/simple-text-replace/readme.txt

 Applies regular expressions to text and/or title of posts and pages to dinamically replace text before saving to DB.
 Useful for blacklist management and sites with auto generated content.
 Works fine with autoblog pugins.
-Just Activate the plugin and set options in Settings > Text replace meny.
+Just Activate the plugin and set options in Settings > Text replace menu.

 == Installation ==